 Nature Inspired: A range of nature inspired styles ranging from floral to cosmic designs have become a popular engagement ring choice.
 These consist of diamonds and gemstones arranged in intricate patterns and shapes to mimic flowers or moon shapes.
 They have a very distinctly delicate and feminine look to them.

 The Seven Diamond Flower Ring from our Floral Collection

 Big Colorful Gemstones: This style features colored gemstones as the focal point of the ring as opposed to diamonds.
-Big gemstone centres are usually accented by smaller diamonds or other gemstones.
-Many of them are set in clusters or in the halo settings.
-They have become very popular with celebrities such as Lady Gaga sporting a Pink Sapphire centre engagement ring.
+Big gemstone centers are usually accented by smaller diamonds or other gemstones.
+Many of them are set in cluster or halo settings.
+They have become very popular with celebrities, such as Lady Gaga, who sported a Pink Sapphire center engagement ring.

 Coloured Stone Engagement Ring| Image Courtesy: Ajax Rings

 No one ring setting or style is superior to another as they all serve varied purposes and create different looks.
-It all boils down to personal preference.
+It's completely dependent on personal preference.
 If you’re looking for something bespoke, personalized engagement rings are the way to go.
-Engagement rings are one of the most personal pieces of jewelry one can own.
-Which is why 64Facets offers ring customisation services which ensure that each engagement ring reflects its wearer’s personality and sense of style.
+Engagement rings are one of the most personal pieces of jewelry one can own, which is why 64Facets offers ring customization services, ensuring each engagement ring reflects its wearer’s personality and sense of style.